nsafai/Random-Episode/README.md

 A React website that generates and links a random Netflix episode of the series of your choice, thereby eliminating indecision paralysis.

 ## Technologies
-React.js, JSX, JavaScript, OMDB API
+React.js, JSX, JavaScript, MovieDB API

 ## Milestones
 - [x] Feb 19: Choose idea